widelang/draft/README.md

   .
 ```

 By default all cases in a *Switch-like* Question break at `,` comma symbol.
-If wanna to let fall throught the next case,
+If wanna to let fall through the next case, you can use the  `>>` Intent.

 In the *Switch-like* Question its case doesn't return values, so that if you place `""` after the `:` you actually will get those same texts printed.